Association on American Indian Affairs

 • Tribal Museums Map

-• Repatriation Conference
+• Repatriation Conference >

-Winter is a current graduate student at Johns Hopkins University, pursuing a degree in cultural heritage management.
-Winter has an associate degree in liberal studies with a specialization in global studies from the Community College of Vermont and a bachelor's degree in history with a concentration in American history and a minor in sociology from Southern New Hampshire University.
-Winter has experience in Indigenous community outreach, curriculum and policy development, public history and archaeology, formal and informal education facilitation, and intercultural communication.
+Winter BearKing is a Hunkpapa Lakota descendant and serves as the Cultural Sovereignty Curriculum Development Project Lead for the Association.
+Winter has been working with learners of all ages in both formal and informal educational spaces since 2017, with a focus on building connection, understanding and privileging the voices and stories of those left out of traditional historical and social research.
+They are a current graduate student at Johns Hopkins University, pursing a master’s degree in cultural heritage management.
+Winter has an associate’s degree in liberal studies with a specialization in global studies from the Community College of Vermont, and a bachelor’s degree in history with a concentration in American history and minor in sociology from Southern New Hampshire University.
+Winter’s research has explored the relationship between ontological influence on social perception and access to constitutional rights and socioeconomic opportunity.

 About Us